The Giant Schnauzer is a larger, more powerful version of the Standard Schnauzer.

 A dog show is a good starting place to find a reputable Giant Schnauzer breeder.
 Most breeds will be represented there, and breeders will be ringside as well.

-You can also go online and do an online research, but don’t forget the red flags.
+You can also go online and do online research, but don’t forget the red flags.
 Red flags include websites that display one or two dogs of each breed, with four or more different breeds being produced.

 If you can look for reviews from the breeder’s previous customers, that will be very helpful.